OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-016.md

 > You will show me the path of life;
 > In Your presence is the fullness of joy;
-> At Your right hand are pleasures forevermore.
+> At Your right hand are pleasures for evermore.